Skip to content

 COVID-19 News

 The Alameda County Probation Department (ACPD) is committed to making our communities the safest in the nation.
 We are in unprecedented times not only as a department, but as a community.
 At this time, we must do our part in reducing the spread of COVID-19; therefore, we are implementing temporary changes in our daily operations.
 The COVID-19 situation is rapidly evolving.
 As such, the following information is subject to change and will be continually updated as we receive further guidance.
-The following is a status update for all Alameda County programs and facilities

 ACPD COVID-19 Public Information Officer

-Marcus Dawal, Assistant Chief Probation Officer
+Brian K. Ford, Chief Probation Officer

 1111 Jackson St